JonJagger/cyber-dojo/readme.txt

 Dashboard
 =========
-Shows a periodically updating display of all traffic lights for all the computers in the dojo.
+Shows a periodically updating display of all traffic lights for all the computers in the practice-kata.
 If you want to collapse the horizontal time gaps simply enter a very large value for the seconds_per_column value.